 Collections Trust’s board members are directors of the company and also trustees of the charity.

 Rob is the General Manager of the Open University Students Association.
 He was born and raised in Stone, Staffordshire and before working in the charity sector he previously worked in local government managing community safety partnerships.
 He has a deep passion for history and heritage and lives in Milton Keynes with his wife and three young children.

-Sarah is Head of Arts and Museums, Culture and Neighbourhood Services, Leicester City Council.
+Until her recent retirement, Sarah was Head of Arts and Museums, Culture and Neighbourhood Services, Leicester City Council.
 She was born in Macclesfield, Cheshire and grew up in Leek, Staffordshire.
 A BA in Art History and an MA in the History of Dress were followed by work at Platt Hall Gallery of English Costume, Manchester City Art Galleries, Bristol Museum and Art Gallery and Gunnersbury Park Museum, West London.
-She came to Leicester in 1997 as Head of Museums, and became Head of Arts and Museums in 2006.
+She joined Leicester as Head of Museums in 1997.

 Deborah is Head of Conservation at Tate where she is responsible for directing and supporting the work of the Conservation department across the full range of its activities.
 The remit is to care for Tate’s collections, deliver Tate’s programme and promote the development of conservation practice within a twenty first century museum environment.

-Susan is the Head of Learning and National Partnerships at the British Museum, to which she brings considerable experience in the museum learning field and a genuine passion for and ability to bring museum collections and audiences together nationwide.
+Susan is the Director of Learning at the Science Museum Group, to which she brings considerable experience in the museum learning field and a genuine passion for and ability to bring museum collections and audiences together nationwide.

 Irene Walsh is an experienced investment banker and financial advisor to governments and corporates in the development of infrastructure projects.
 Based in both New York and London over the last thirty years, she has held senior positions at J.P.
 Morgan, The European Bank for Reconstruction and Development (EBRD), KPMG Corporate Finance, UBS, and Deloitte Corporate Finance, while engaging in the wider cultural sphere in both countries.